KBAY: KBAY radio history

 In the spring of 2021, KBAY changed its slogan to "The '80s and More" and began to add more 1990s songs back to its playlist.
 New voice imaging was introduced along with the change.
 KBAY brought back Christmas music for the Holiday season after a 3-year hiatus, in December 2021, dubbing it "94.5 K-Sleigh" for the season, then returned to its classic hits format at 9 p.m. on December 25, with the first song being "Sunglasses at Night" by Corey Hart.
 The music was updated to focus on 1980s and 1990s hits, with a decreased emphasis on 1970s era songs.

-On April 5, 2022, at 3 p.m., after playing "...Baby One More Time" by Britney Spears, KBAY flipped to a country format as Bay Country, dropping live local personalities Bruce Scott mornings and Jona Denz-Hamilton, double-decade midday host.
+On April 5, 2022, at 3 pm, after playing "...Baby One More Time" by Britney Spears, KBAY flipped to a country format as Bay Country, dropping live local personalities Bruce Scott mornings and Jona Denz-Hamilton, double-decade midday host.
 The move came ahead of the sale of KRTY to the Educational Media Foundation (EMF), which resulted in the replacement of its long-time country format with one of its Christian radio networks.
 The station has been simulcasting on KKDV to cover the Oakland and Berkeley areas since April 6, 2022.
 The first song on "Bay Country" was "What's Your Country Song" by Thomas Rhett.

 From July 28–30, 2023, the station stunted with all-Taylor Swift music as "Tay Bay", in honor of the local dates on The Eras Tour at Levi's Stadium.

 Alpha Media merged with Connoisseur Media on September 4, 2025.
+Following the ownership change, KBAY dropped the syndicated The Bobby Bones Show in favor or a local morning show.

+In May 2026, Connoisseur purchased four Bay Area stations from Bonneville International, making them sister stations to KBAY and KEZR.

+On July 8, 2026, Connoisseur announced that it would sell KBAY to the Educational Media Foundation for $2 million, allowing the buyer to gain a third full-powered signal in the San Jose market, joining KJLV and KWAI, which run the K-Love and Air1 networks respectively.
+Connoisseur stated that the KBAY call letters and intellectual property (which the seller will retain) would move to another signal in its portfolio.
+On July 15, it was announced the "Bay Country" format would move to KUFX ahead of the sale, with the two stations simulcasting beginning at noon on July 22 ahead of the sale closure.